HLTAID007 Provide Advanced Resuscitation

 - HLTAID007 Provide advanced resuscitation

-- Face to Face: 7 hours face to face training
+- Full course: 7 hours face to face training

-- Face to Face: 5 hours face to face training and you must supply a copy of your current certificate
+- Refresher course: 5 hours face to face training and you must supply a copy of your current certificate

 Important information regarding course durations: